 Pan con tomate is a Spanish tomato bread from Catalonia.
 It calls for 4 ingredients and is ready in 15 minutes.
 Crusty bread and fresh tomatoes make this Spanish specialty very delicious.

 One of the most important parts of Spanish cuisine is tapas which are small plates that are perfect for gatherings and are meant to share.
-Some of our favorite Spanish tapas are gambas al ajillo (garlic shrimp), croquettes, and patatas bravas.
+Some of our favorite Spanish tapas are gambas al ajillo (garlic shrimp), croquettes, garlic mushrooms and patatas bravas.
 Pan con tomate is a Catalan tapa that's so simple yet unbelievably delicious!
 Read on to learn more about this classic Spanish recipe.

 About pan con tomate